variousauthors/the-valley/NEXTSTEPS.md

      - it encourages "returning" to a known location
      - hmm... but then the player can't really get "lost" it is a bit of a double edged sword...
+     - having sat on this I say nay

+- [] bug: stop waiting for vblank in the fade in/out it should set up draw instructions, just like draw
+- [] maybe make sub overworld maps more like "groves" and "ruins" rather than "paths" so that it makes sense to exit from wherever
+- [] try using a different scale of tree for sub-maps
+     - dragon quest gets away with the scale thing because sub-map entrances indicate interior scale (ie town icons)
+     - dragon quest II uses interior scale trees in towns
+- [] try implementing a visual distinction between "inner maze" and outer maze
+     - inner maze could be more dilapidated
+- [] expand the desert to fill up the remaining bytes

 - [] create paratext! lore, manual, box art!!!